AnnieEscamilla/SQL-Portfolio-Projects/README.md

 # SQL-Portfolio-Projects
-A couple of projects I've done while learning SQL!
+A couple of the projects I've done while learning SQL!